LovesTha/LovesTha.github.io/_posts/2015-07-21-rumblings.markdown

 Later, the felon posted to Reddit a brief summary of his life since the conviction, he wasn't trying to diminish what he'd done, just show that it wasn't the start of a trend in his behaviour.
-It showed that he was working at being both a good human and to bettering of society.
+It showed that he was working at being both a good human and to the betterment of society.

-He didn't go into details about the crime it self, his early plea bargain coupled with the nature of his crime to give him a short immediate custodial sentence (although with work release) with a much more significant one delayed.
+He didn't go into details about the crime it self, his early plea bargain coupled with the nature of his crime to give him a short immediate custodial sentence (with work release) with a much more significant one delayed.
 He has passed his bar entrance exam recently and when applying to become a member of the bar he only had to declare two minor traffic offences in addition to the significant crime that caused this *thing*.
 While the bar